Dreampotential-org/meylordrive/README.md

 # MeylorDrive

+iTAWUL

-This project makes it easy to manage a single or thousands of nodes system to orchestrate
+This pmakes it easy to manage a single or thousands of nodes system to orchestrate

 Get Instant
 Monitor Utilization
 Infrastructure access
-Search, Dashboard, Explorer, Services and Commands
+Search, Dashboard, Explorer, Services and Commands+_+

-## Install
+## ET DEV ev

 ```
 # Linux
 sudo apt-get install cmake

+virtualenv -p env
+source env/bin/activate
+pip install -r requirements.txt

 windows (Might be working on latest version of python and can be deleted)